COVID-19 and border restrictions

 - You can find out more about restrictions and responsibilities in South Australia here.

-- Tasmanian COVID-19 advice at coronavirus.tas.gov.au which includes advice on Tasmanian restrictions on gatherings and travel.
+- Tasmanian COVID-19 advice is available on gatherings and travel.

-- Further detailed advice is available at https://www.vic.gov.au/coronavirus and Victorian Department of Health and Human Services.
+- Information on detailed restrictions can be found at Victorian Department of Health and Human Services

-- Advice on Coronavirus restrictions within Western Australia is available here or call 13 26843.
+- For non-urgent Coronavirus enquiries on restrictions within Western Australia call 13 26843.

 - If you have serious symptoms such as difficulty breathing, chest pain or a severe fever, call triple zero (000).

-- Call the National Coronavirus Health Information Line on 1800 020 080 for queries about symptoms.
+- The National Coronavirus Health Information Line on 1800 020 080 can answer questions about symptoms.
 Staff are available 24 hours a day, 7 days a week.

 - Advice for Australians overseas: DFAT’s Consular Emergency Centre on 1300 555 135 from Australia or +61 2 6261 3305 from overseas.
 For non-urgent inquiries, email firstname.lastname@example.org.